katharsis-project/katharsis-docs/source/user-docs.rst

 JsonApiToOne
 ~~~~~~~~~~~~

-Indicates an association to single value which need to be handled by a separate ``RelationshipRepository``.
+Indicates an association to single value which needs to be handled by a separate ``RelationshipRepository``.
  A type of the field has to be a valid resource.

 The example below shows a sample class which contains this kind of relationship.